nbahador/single_cell_genetic_perturbations/README.md

 ---
 ***

+# Differential Manifold Pipeline:
-# Differential Manifold Mapping of Control vs. Perturbed Single-Cell States
+# Mapping of Control vs. Perturbed Single-Cell States

 This analysis pipeline processes single-cell gene expression data to visualize and compare the effects of genetic perturbations.